 Since 2007, TTG has been involved with over 100 ‘oral’ or ‘written submissions’ Administrative Hearings.
 TTG has its own Director of Administrative Hearings (JEFF JANSEN – Attorney).
 TTG is one of the leading consulting firms for the number of Sales Tax Administrative Hearings filed by a single firm from 2013-2016.

-Knowledge of the tax rules, audit methodology and the hearings process are vital to winning a case.
-As auditors and consultants, TTG has been involved with over 7,000 audits and have a total combined 450 years of agency and consulting Texas Sales/Use Tax experience.
-Don’t hire an inexperienced firm to represent you in the time consuming and complex Administrative Hearings process.
+Knowledge of the tax rules, audit methodology, and the hearings process are vital to winning a case.
+As auditors and consultants, TTG has been involved with over 7,000 audits and has a total combined 450 years of agency and consulting Texas Sales/Use Tax experience.
+Don’t hire an inexperienced firm to represent you in the time-consuming and complex Administrative Hearings process.

 11. DOES THE CONSULTANT HAVE EXPERIENCE WITH ‘SETTLEMENT & COMPROMISE AGREEMENTS?

 Ask your consultant if they are familiar with how to obtain an interest-free payment plan or else possibly waive some or all the penalties applied to your audit.
 Settlement agreements are not easy to obtain and many actions must be taken to obtain them.
 To begin with, an Administrative Hearing must be correctly filed for and granted.
 If the hearing is denied for lack of legal grounds (i.e., contentions), then additional penalties and interest will be applied and the entire audit assessment will be due at once.
 Failure to pay can result in cancellation of the sales/use tax permit and possible closing of the business and seizure of all assets.
 If the hearing is granted, then the consultant must negotiate on behalf of the client and present various arguments to obtain a settlement.